3. The Resurrection Body

-In our central passage about the resurrection body (1 Corinthians 15:35-57), Paul talks about Adam, the first man, being a living seed to bear all of us in his image.
-He then says that the Last Adam (Christ) became a life-giving spirit (Verse 45).
-Paul has already mentioned earlier that what happened to Adam happened to us all.
-Adam was representative of all of us because he was the federal head of the human race.
-It may not seem fair to you for all of his progeny to inherit his sin nature.
-The life of that seed, Adam's sin nature, was passed to all of us.
-But Christ has come Himself to be the federal head for all who receive His full pardon.
-In this way, God brings His divine life through another seed, one that is perfect and free from sin.
+In our central passage about the resurrection body (1 Corinthians 15:35-57), Paul wrote about Adam, the first man, being a living seed to bear all of us in his image.
+He then noted that the Last Adam (Christ) became a life-giving spirit (v.
+45).
+Paul already mentioned earlier that what happened to Adam happened to us all.
+Adam was the representative of all of us because he was the federal head of the human race.
+It may not seem fair for all of his progeny to inherit his sinful nature, but the life of that seed, Adam's sinful nature, was passed to all of us.
+But Christ has come Himself to be the federal head for all who receive God's full pardon.
+In this way, the Lord brings His divine life through another seed, one that is perfect and free from sin.
 “For as in Adam all die, so in Christ, all will be made alive” (1 Corinthians 15:22).
-Just as Adam gave us our physical body, and with it, our sin nature, Christ also provides us with this seed of new life planted in our hearts.
+Just as Adam gave us our physical body, and with it, our sinful nature, Christ also provides us with this seed of new life planted in our hearts.
 He came to give us life!

 The body that is sown is perishable, it is raised imperishable; 43it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; 44it is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
 45So it is written: "The first man Adam became a living being"; the last Adam, a life-giving spirit.
 46The spiritual did not come first, but the natural, and after that the spiritual.
 47The first man was of the dust of the earth, the second man from heaven.
 48As was the earthly man, so are those who are of the earth; and as is the man from heaven, so also are those who are of heaven.
 49And just as we have borne the likeness of the earthly man, so shall we bear the likeness of the man from heaven (1 Corinthians 15:42-49).